 `define SIZE 8

-in your code, the compiler replaces it with 8
+Anywhere you use `SIZE in your code, the compiler replaces it with 8 before actual compilation.

-Why Use define
+Why Use define?

 - Code reuse: Define common constants or repetitive code snippets once and reuse them everywhere.